xjmusic/xjmusic/README.md

     tail -f log/nexus/*

-You'll need to install the Postgresql client `psql` version 12, e.g. `postgresql-client-12` (ubuntu linux)

-After logging in via Google, there will be a user created for you.
-It will have an `id`, for example 21.
-To grant the `admin` user role, you'll connect directly to the database on `postgres01xj1` using the port forwarding from local port 5432 (to Docker Postgres container port 5432):

-    psql -h localhost -p 5432 -u postgres

-Even better than ^^^, there's a convenience script to easily connect to the Postgres database in the Docker container.

-    bin/sql/connect

-And inside psql shell, for example to impersonate user #1 (after being auto-logged-in as new user #21):

-    use xj;
-    update user_auth set user_id=1 where user_id=21;

-There's a convenience script to instantly perform the above operation:

-    bin/sql/user_auth

 Only between major platform configuration changes, it may be necessary to force Docker to rebuild the container using `--build`:

     docker-compose up -d --build

-There is a Postgresql dump of a complete example database, for quickly bootstrapping a dev environment.
-These files are located in `ops/sql/dump/*`:

-Load the example database into `postgres01xj1` using the port forwarding from local port 5432 (to Docker Postgres container port 5432).
-There's a convenience script to do this:

-    bin/sql/reset/all_local

-The `/ops/sql/dump/*` files can be quickly updated from the current dev database with this script:

-    bin/sql/dump/all_local

-*note that the latest codebase may run migrations on top of that ^^^, and of course it had better pass checksum ;)* This means you can never change the contents of any of your hubMigration .sql files after production hubMigration is done.

-You may ask Gradle to migrate the Hub service's Postgres database at any time like this:

-    gradle :hub:flywayMigrate --info

-It is NOT necessary to have any local Postgres server running.
-The build process will use your Docker `postgres01xj1`, or more specifically (for cross-platform compatibility) it will use port 5432 which Docker maps to `postgres01xj1` port 5432, for Maven to use during the build process.

-Connect to the Docker `postgres01xj1` server:

-    bin/sql/connect

 ## Additional commands